 It is not always clear what kind of criminal convictions will result in your being denied entry to the United States.
 A DUI, in particular, can result in your inadmissibility to the United States, especially if there are additional criminal convictions or multiple DUI offenses on your record.

 Entering the United States with a DUI

 When someone is denied entry to the United States, it can be highly embarrassing and distressing.
 You will not be allowed to enter the country even if you have plans or people waiting for you, and you will have to return back to your home country either by turning around or waiting for the next flight home.

 Waivers for being denied entry to the United States

 If you intend to travel to the United States and are concerned about being denied entry because of a DUI, there’s good news!
 There is a special document you can apply for that will allow you into the country.
 This document is called a United States waiver of inadmissibility, and this document allows you to overcome your inadmissibility for the duration of its validity.

-Speak to an immigration expert about obtaining a United States Waiver of Inadmissibility
+Speak to an immigration professional about obtaining a United States Waiver of Inadmissibility

-Applications for a waiver of inadmissibility can be overwhelming, so it is best to seek expertise from a immigration professional to ensure your application is prepared properly and you don’t risk a denial for a mistake or omission.
+Applications for a waiver of inadmissibility can be overwhelming, so it is best to seek advice from a immigration professional to ensure your application is prepared properly and you don’t risk a denial for a mistake or omission.
 Do you have a DUI and need assistance entering the United States?
-Please give us acontact us!
+Please contact us!